Two coupled qubits interacting with a thermal bath: A comparative study of different models: Conclusions

 \section{Conclusions}

-We have made a comparison between two distinct models (microscopic $\times$ phenomenological) which describe the coupling of a two-qubit system to a thermal bath without making the rotating wave approximation for the qubit-qubit interaction.
+We have made a comparison between two distinct models (microscopic $\times$ phenomenological) which describe the evolution of a system of two coupled two-level systems (qubits) in interaction with a thermal bath.
+We have studied the evolution of quantities such as entanglement, quantum discord and the linear entropy relative to the two-qubit system.
 We concluded that the results obtained from the {\it ad hoc} (phenomenological) model are in general not in accord with the ones obtained from the microscopic model, in both the strong and weak (qubit-qubit) coupling regimes.

-Firstly we have analysed the case of strong coupling regime, for which we expect a more significant disagreement between the results from each model.
-In fact, we have shown analytically that according to the phenomenological model, the two-qubit system evolves to a steady state whose corresponding density operator is not a thermal equilibrium state, while the microscopic model gives the correct prediction.
-Moreover, in spite of the fact that in the strong coupling regime (for $T \neq 0$ K), the qualitative behaviour of entanglement of the system is somewhat similar in the framework of both models, the steady state values may be considerably different, as shown in Fig. (\ref{figure2}).
+Firstly we have analyzed the case of strong coupling regime, for which we expect a more significant disagreement between the results from each model.
+We have shown analytically that according to the phenomenological model, the two-qubit system evolves to a steady state whose corresponding density operator is not a thermal equilibrium state, while the microscopic model gives the correct prediction.
+Moreover, in the strong coupling regime (for $T \neq 0$ K), the qualitative behaviour of entanglement of the system is somewhat similar in the framework of both models, but the steady state values may be considerably different, as shown in Fig. (\ref{figure2}).
 This should be relevant for the implementation of quantum information tasks requiring a minimum amount of entanglement, as discussed in \cite{kim00}.
 Besides, the values of the steady states of both the quantum discord and the linear entropy of qubit 1 are also different for each model.